the-turing-way/the-turing-way/book/website/communication/peer-review/peer-review-guidance.md

 To ease the message you can use the sandwich principle: start with the strengths, then discuss the weaknesses, and conclude with an encouragement.
 6. Try to give actionable advice.
 For the weaknesses in the paper, suggest ways to repair them.
+Constructive criticism does not have to be in the form of a specific solution.
+It can be much more useful to be specific about the problem and to let the authors identify a solution, than it is to provide the fix for them.
 It is convenient for both the editor and the authors to number your suggestions.
 Distinguish major issues, such as not discussing alternative explanations, from minor issues such as missing references and typos.
 There could be points that the authors are underselling.